puhach/computer-pointer-controller/README.md

 ## Demo

 Before launching the app make sure to activate the project's virtual environment (see "Project Set Up and Installation" section for guidelines on creating the virtual environment).
-Also you need to have OpenVINO initialized.
+Also, you need to have OpenVINO initialized.
 Assuming the default installation path, it can be done by this command:
 ```
 source /opt/intel/openvino/bin/setupvars.sh -pyver 3.6
 ```

 The main script is located in the _src_ folder.
-In order to run the application you need to provide the input file:
+In order to run the application, you need to provide the input file:
 ```
 python main.py --input ../bin/demo.mp4
 ```